monmohan/dsjslib/README.md

 * [LRU Cache with Stats] (#lru-node-cache) - Google Guava inspired LRU cache
 * [AVL Tree] (#avl-tree) - Sorted Map backed by AVL Tree
 * [Priority Queue] (#priority-queue) - Priority Queue based on a Binary Heap
+* [Delay Queue] (#delay-queue) - Queue of 'Delayed' items, item can only be taken when its delay has expired.
 * [Skip List] (#skip-list) - Sorted Map backed by Skip List
 * [BTree] (#btree)
 * [Multi Way Trie] (#rwaytrie) - Map optimized for prefix searching on String keys